-In this part of Armstrong, formal, structured gardens are encouraged, to create strong design theme throughout the precinct.
-Think about geometric shapes for your garden beds and lawn/mulched areas, such as squares and rectangles with clearly defined edges.
+In this part of Armstrong, informal natural gardens are encouraged, responding to the character of Armstrong Creek to the south and the native treed areas along Airport and Boundary Roads.
+Think about curvilinear shapes for your garden beds and lawn/mulched areas.
 A separate path to your front door would welcome visitors without them needing to squeeze past parked cars.
 A sense of spaciousness around the path will be created by keeping larger plants further away from it.
 Think about the look of your house from across the street - use the garden bed and lawn shapes, as well as the planting, to "frame" the view of the house or focus the attention on the front door.
 Consider using some highlight plants near the front door to reinforce its importance.
 Finally, make sure your letter box is at least 60cm away from the driveway to avoid accidental damage.